If you’ve read my post about how to determine the best traffic source for your blog, you know here are two primary ways to drive traffic to your blog:

 Head over to Pinterest and search your keyword “kale health benefits.”

-You should see numerous relevant articles you can plug into your backlink checker to find as many backlink prospects as you need.
+You should see numerous relevant articles you can plug into your backlink checker to find even more backlink prospects.

 3. Optimizing Outreach

 If these strategies have given you your target number of backlink opportunities, you’re now ready to send outreach emails!

 Using a mass mailer like Mail Chimp is out of the question since none of these people opted in to any list you own.

 Instead, I recommend Mail Merge.

 This tool allows you to automate sending up to 250 emails a day from your personal email account.

 So with these 1700 names and email addresses, you can come up with one email script, then send all the emails over the course of 8 days with the click of a button.

 How to Use These Tools to Build a Profitable Blog